JensenNick/huawei_solar_pees/README.md

 > :exclamation: **Restart Home Assistant and refresh your browser** :exclamation:

-The energy and economy sensors require "activity" in order for it to start.
+The energy and economy sensors require "activity" in order for them to "start".
 It may take a little while before sensors register any activity/change and therefore will have the status "Unavailable" or "Unknown" initially - don't panic, be patient for the values to show.
 If you wish to force a sensor to start you may manually set it to "0" (zero).
 Please refer to the [Wiki Pages](https://github.com/JensenNick/huawei_solar_pees/wiki/5.-Dashboards,-Views-and-Cards#force-sensor-startup) where you will find a detailed guide on how to do this.

 ### 3.2 Power Input